JRcodes/project-omnipresent/README.md

     5. `./almighty.sh remove dependency`: This directly removes the dependency specifed
     6. `./almighty.sh upgrade dependency`: This directly upgrades the dependency specified
     7. `./almighty.sh view /path/to/file`: This allows the user to view the metadata of the specified file in the path
-    8. `./almighty.sh remote-view X.XX.XXX.XXX /path/to/file`: This allows the user to view the metadate of a file on a specific node by passing in the node ip as `X.XX.XXX.XXX`
+    8. `./almighty.sh remote-view X.XX.XXX.XXX /path/to/file`: This allows the user to view the metadata of a file on a specific node by passing in the node ip as `X.XX.XXX.XXX`
     Note that all actions involving propogating changes to node will pass through the `control.sh` script

 ##                                                                           !!!!
 ENJOY AND HAVE FUN !!!!